esmedrano/note-taker-app/README.md

 - box select nodes
 - auto generate nodes for a topic with AI
 - auto generate nodes for YouTube video highlights and other media
-- allow multiple connection schemes for a set of nodesand switch between them
+- allow multiple connection schemes for a set of nodes and switch between them
 - ...